Goosse/exports-and-reports/readme.txt

 * XML - XML 1.0 UTF-8 data
 * JSON - JSON for use in Javascript and PHP5+
 * Custom - Custom delimiter separated Values

+= Cronjob / JSON API =
+* Run the Export action for a specific report to any supported export type
+* Get paginated / full data from a report in JSON format